dancromartie/affirmative/README.md

 broken and theyre just not telling me" kind of perspective - there are probably other better tools for tracking intricate usage patterns on a UI)

+For now, you can look at the "trigger page" to see how to implement your own JS client.
+I just need to make it portable.

 ## keys vs event names##